Compare 60 Accounting Software Vendors

 What is Accounting Software?

-Accounting software is most simply defined as an electronic version of an accountant’s general ledger.
+Accounting software is an electronic version of an accountant’s general ledger.
 Revenues, expenses, assets, and liabilities are all recorded and tracked digitally to maintain a complete picture of your business’s financial health.
 This technology can take various forms and offer myriad features based on the needs of a particular business or industry.
 However, the vast majority of accounting systems share similar features and functionality.
-Accounting software most commonly assists businesses with processes such as payroll, accounts payable, and accounts receivable.
+The best accounting software assists businesses with processes such as payroll, accounts payable, and accounts receivable.

 Top Accounting Software Vendors